yadvi12/K8s-Ansible-Playbook/roles/aws-ec2/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+To use this role in your own playbook, refer the following example:

-    - hosts: servers
+    - hosts: localhost
       roles:
-         - { role: username.rolename, x: 42 }
+     - role: "aws-ec2"
 License
 -------